purveshsune/Databases-and-Visualization-Using-Google-GeoCoding-API/README.md

 # Databases-and-Visualization
-In this proect I used the Google GeoCoding API to retrieve data and then use Google Maps to visualize the data.
+In this project I used the Google GeoCoding API to retrieve data and then use Google Maps to visualize the data.

 Retrieving GEOData